ScriptFUSION/Mapper/README.md

  - [Callback](#callback) &ndash; Augments data using the specified callback.
  - [Collection](#collection) &ndash; Maps a collection of data by applying a transformation to each datum.
  - [Context](#context) &ndash; Replaces the context for the specified expression.
+ - [Exists](#exists) &ndash; Returns true or false if the resolved value of the strategy or the path exists.
  - [Either](#either) &ndash; Either uses the primary strategy, if it returns non-null, otherwise delegates to a fallback expression.
  - [Filter](#filter) &ndash; Filters null values or values rejected by the specified callback.
  - [Flatten](#flatten) &ndash; Moves all nested values to the top level.
+ - [IfElse](#ifelse) &ndash; Delegates to one expression or another depending on whether the specified condition loosely evaluates to true.
- - [IfExists](#ifexists) &ndash; Delegates to one expression or another depending on whether the specified condition maps to null.
+ - [IfExists](#ifexists) (deprecated) &ndash; Delegates to one expression or another depending on whether the specified condition maps to null.
  - [Join](#join) &ndash; Joins sub-string expressions together with a glue string.
  - [Merge](#merge) &ndash; Merges two data sets together giving precedence to the latter if keys collide.
  - [TakeFirst](#takefirst) &ndash; Takes the first value from a collection one or more times.